mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 > **Editor's Note:** Additional discussion of bandwidth minimization could go in
 > this section, or in an earlier proposed section on motivations for defining
-> and deploying RTP over QUIC.
+> and deploying RoQ.

-While RTP over QUIC places no restrictions on applications sending RTCP, this document assumes that the reason an implementor chooses to support RTP over QUIC is to obtain benefits beyond what's available when RTP uses UDP as its underlying transport layer.
+While RoQ places no restrictions on applications sending RTCP, this document assumes that the reason an implementor chooses to support RoQ is to obtain benefits beyond what's available when RTP uses UDP as its underlying transport layer.
 It is RECOMMENDED to expose relevant information from the QUIC layer to the application instead of exchanging additional RTCP